 The maximum size of a single input row from any source is 4 MB.

 To use the COPY command, you must have INSERT privilege for the Amazon Redshift table.

 COPY table-name [ column-list ] FROM data_source [ WITH ] CREDENTIALS [AS] 'aws-auth-args' [ [ FORMAT ] [ AS ] data_format ] [ [ parameter [ argument ] [, ... ] ]

 COPY Syntax Overview

-You can perform a COPY operation with only three parameters: a table name, an Amazon S3 bucket name, and your AWS credentials.
+You can perform a COPY operation as few as three parameters: a table name, a data source, and authorization to access the data.